IdanZiv97/EyeSee/VisionModel/README.md

   - **Gender Classification**: Classifies detected individuals into gender categories.
   - **Age Classification**: Estimates age groups of individuals.
 - 📹 **Optimized for CCTV**: Specifically trained with real-world CCTV data to overcome low-resolution challenges.
+- 🧑‍🎨**SOLID**: Designed with an Object-Oriented Programming approach, adhering to key principles such as Single Responsibility, Dependency Inversion, and Open-Closed.
+It leverages design patterns like Singleton and Dependency Injection to ensure scalability, maintainability, and robust architecture.
 - ☁️ **Cloud Integration**: Uses Cloudinary for seamless asset management.

 ---